NCBI-Hackathons/Computational_Medicine_1/CVD/README.md

 ## Software Workflow Diagram:
 **Input:** penetrance estimate and snp chip data
-  1. A collection of ~3000 voluntarily released genotype data from [Ancestry.com](https://www.ancestry.com/) & [23&Me](https://www.23andme.com/?mygf=true) services with self reported phenotypes
+  1. A collection of ~3000 voluntarily released genotype data from [Ancestry.com](https://www.ancestry.com/) & [23&Me](https://www.23andme.com/?mygf=true) services with self reported phenotypes.
   + This data was:
     - parsed for specific variants related to self reported cases of Hypertrophic Cardiomyopathy (HCM) using a filtered search using key-phrase "*cardiomyop.*"
     - calculated filtered variants' minor allelic counts for each individual in the sample cohort.
 These measures were then used to populate a matrix, with variants as columns and individuals as rows.